mrbid/Minetest-Worldmods/README.md

 ## Notes
 To load all these mods at the same time you will need to modify your minetest server:<br>
 `<Test_User> src/mapnode.h:45, change "#define MAX_REGISTERED_CONTENT *" to "#define MAX_REGISTERED_CONTENT 0xf800U"`

+Server is compiled with -Ofast rather than -O3.
+This is adjusted in the makefile.